Poltergeist (1982 film): Creative credit

 In a 2012 Rue Morgue article commemorating Poltergeist's 30th anniversary, interviews were conducted with several cast and crew members.
 In response to the magazine's query about the authorship issue, cast members unanimously sided with Hooper.
 James Karen said, "Tobe had a hard time on that film.
 It's tough when a producer is on set every day and there's always been a lot of talk about that.
 I considered Tobe my director.
 That's my stand on all those rumours."
 Martin Casella stated: "So much of Poltergeist looks and feels like a Spielberg movie but my recollection is that Tobe was mostly directing."
 Oliver Robins: "The guy who sets up the shots, blocks the actors and works with the crew to create a vision is the director.
 In those terms, Tobe was the director.
 He's the one who directed me, anyway."
 Make-up and effects artist Craig Reardon said Spielberg often had the final say.
 The original version of the cancerous steak, for instance, was created by Reardon per Hooper's specifications—but vetoed by Spielberg: "Although the first steak did not represent a killing amount of work, it had consumed enough time and effort—none of which I could afford to waste—that I determined in the future to make certain whatever I prepped would be approved in advance by Spielberg as well as Hooper."

-Hooper was asked about the controversy in a 2015 interview with online journal Film Talk and said the rumors originated from a Los Angeles Times article which reported on Spielberg shooting footage of "little race cars" in front of the house while Hooper was busy elsewhere shooting another scene.
+Hooper was asked about the controversy in a 2015 interview with online journal Film Talk and said the rumors originated from a Los Angeles Times article that reported on Spielberg shooting footage of "little race cars" in front of the house, while Hooper was busy elsewhere shooting another scene.
 "From there it became its own legend.
 That is how I remember it; I was making the movie and later on, I heard this stuff after it was finished.
-I really can’t set the record much straighter than that."
+I really can't set the record much straighter than that."

 According to the Blumhouse Productions website, first assistant cameraman John R. Leonetti reported that Spielberg directed the film more so than Hooper, stating, "Hooper was so nice and just happy to be there.
 He creatively had input.
-Steven developed the movie, and it was his to direct, except there was anticipation of a director's strike, so he was 'the producer' but really he directed it in case there was going to be a strike and Tobe was cool with that.
+Steven developed the movie, and it was his to direct, except there was anticipation of a director's strike, so he was 'the producer' but really, he directed it in case there was going to be a strike and Tobe was cool with that.
 It wasn't anything against Tobe.
 Every once in a while, he would actually leave the set and let Tobe do a few things just because.
 But really, Steven directed it."

-Following Hooper's passing on August 27, 2017, director Mick Garris, a publicist on the film who made several on-set visits, came to Hooper's defense on the Post Mortem podcast:
+Following Hooper's death in 2017, director Mick Garris, a publicist on the film who made several on-set visits, came to Hooper's defense on the Post Mortem podcast: